jmuehlig/perf-cpp/docs/counters.md

 ```

 ### 2) Using a file
-Alternatively, you can use a file in csv-like format with `name,config id` in every line.
+Alternatively, you can use a file in csv-like format with `name,config id[,config2]` in every line.
 Example:

     cycle_activity.stalls_l1d_miss,0xc530ca3